ESYT2021/autoclicker/README.md

 # autoclicker
 currently working using Visual Studio 2019.
-To use run a build test via vs2019
+To use run a build test via VS

 NOTE: